-- 1) If eligible, use of remdesivir - a.
+- 1) If eligible, use of remdesivir is reserved for the following: - a.
 Treatment of adults and children with suspected or laboratory confirmed COVID-19 and severe disease defined as SpO2 ≤ 94% on room air, requiring supplemental oxygen, mechanical ventilation, or extracorporeal membrane oxygenation (ECMO) - b.
 Should only be administered in a hospital or in a healthcare setting capable of providing acute care comparable to inpatient hospital care